What is a Decision Tree or Workflow?

 Why They are Important:

-Visuals help show students exactly what the teacher or staff expect of them.
+Visuals help show students exactly what the service providers expect of them.
 Visuals are often made stronger by being paired with spoken words.
 Many students often have difficulty with self-regulation and task completion.
 Often behavioral problems occur because a student has been asked to do an undesired activity that they would like to get out of or delay, are attempting to gain access to an activity/item they would rather have, to get attention from peers and/or adults, or for sensory stimulation.
 Visual prompts, such as a decision tree or workflow, will make abstract concepts or directions more concrete.
 Visuals can be used to prevent problem behaviors from occurring while teaching an alternate behavior, such as how to appropriately ask for a desired activity, object, etc.

 How to Implement: